God's Will & Our Free Choices

 Perseverance of the saints

 Yet, this is a relatively modern and debatable interpretation of the Canons of Dort (1618–1619), much less the New Testament letters.
 To summarize these points: 1) No one can seek God because of their depraved human nature, and 2) God elects individuals to save.
 Thus, Jesus' atonement is limited to them instead of the entire world; 3) The chosen sinner cannot resist God's grace out of love and a desperate need to repent; and 4) The Holy Spirit regenerates the elect to keep their faith until death.
-Conversely, Arminians offer the mnemonic DAISY:
+Conversely, Arminians offer the mnemonic FACTS:

-Abrogated election
+Conditional election

 Omniscience & Free Will

 Late in the sixteenth century, a Jesuit theologian, Luis de Molina (1535–1600), discovered an intelligent solution to the omniscience/free will divide.
 In this little-known theology called Molinism, God has foreknowledge and "middle knowledge."
 Molinism is the view of the American philosophers William Lane Craig (b.
 1949) and Alvin Plantinga (b.
 1932).
 Because the scriptures do not use the phrase "middle knowledge," this concept relies more on philosophy than theology.
-However, it is very defensible with both scripture and reason (e.g., John 18:36).
+However, it is very defensible with both Scripture and reason (e.g., John 18:36).
 Middle knowledge encompasses God's will and every possible result, even if creation or the fall of humankind never happened.
 Molinism is similar to the "best of all possible worlds" view of the German philosopher Gottfried Leibniz (1646–1716).

 Simply put, the world we now live in is the "best possible" since we may choose to worship God or sin against him.
 A determinist world in which human beings honored God in robotic obedience would not be the "best possible" since relationships cannot flourish under total control.
 Of course, evil may not exist if God chose to restrict our freedom, but this begs the question: "What is the value of choice?"

+So, what does the Molinist teach about salvation?
+As in monergism, God is fully sovereign and controls the flow of world history.
+However, Molinism is still a modified form of synergism in which humans freely "work together" with God.
+How does this work?
+God applies his middle knowledge to coordinate events in our lives in which he knows exactly how we would respond to them.
 For this reason, he gives us a chance to repent and serve him because he already knows the outcome.
 In our minds, we freely choose as God lays out several options before us.
-Yet, God sets the controls for each of these variables.
+He sets the controls for each of these variables.
 From a neuroscientific standpoint, this is precisely how we make decisions.
 The critical trait distinguishing the human mind from the animal mind is the ability to reasonably "predict" the future based on past experiences.
 However, we know our "predictions" may change with new information.
 When applied to God as "middle knowledge," we understand that God takes his past, present, and future experiences and uses them to foreknow, elect, and predestine individuals toward salvation.

-The Southern Baptist theologian and journalist Timothy George (b.
+American theologian and journalist Timothy George (b.
 1950) formulated the mnemonic ROSES to define the Molinist view of soteriology:

 Radical depravity